wpwoodjr/Stereo-Image-Combiner/README.md

 ## Installation

-No installation required!
-Simply download the HTML file and open it in your browser.
+To run it locally, download the repository and point your browser at index.html

 ## License